-1010 WINS Exclusive: Parking Ticket Blunder Costs NYC $44 Million
+1010 WINS Exclusive: Parking Ticket Blunder Costs NYC $26 Million

 NEW YORK (1010 WINS) — The city has dismissed or issued refunds for hundreds of thousands of parking tickets — and has lost millions of dollars — due to an error in how a violation code was printed.

-As 1010 WINS’ Juliet Papa reported exclusively Monday, the New York City Department of Finance discovered earlier this year that a change in the parking ticket rule for failing to display a Muni Meter receipt, or having an expired receipt, had not been applied to the tickets that had been issued.
+As 1010 WINS’ Carol D’Auria reported exclusively Monday, the New York City Department of Finance discovered earlier this year that a change in the parking ticket rule for failing to display a Muni Meter receipt, or having an expired receipt, had not been applied to the tickets that had been issued.

 The violation code had changed by one number, from traffic rule section 4-08h10 to section 4-08h1.
-But since the wrong violation code appeared on the tickets, the tickets are “in effect,” defective, a department spokeswoman told Papa.
+But since the wrong violation code appeared on the tickets, the tickets are “in effect,” defective, a department spokeswoman told 1010 WINS’ Juliet Papa.

 To correct the error, all the drivers who had been ticketed with the wrong code were either refunded or had their tickets dismissed.